BoiseState/CS455-resources/examples/multicasting/ex2-mcast-time/README.md

 and the client listens on 5801.

 For testing, the application assumes there is only one NIC - therefore it does not work in it's current state from onyx.
-However, it does work great on node00 - node32.
-There are some options to pick an interface, but no time for me to implement.
+However, it does work fine on onynodes. try using onyxnode01 and onyxnode02.

 It seems to work great.
 I tested with a maximum of 5 nodes, but don't see any scaling issues.
 I don't exit the multicast groups gracefully.